chanzuckerberg/DRSM-corpus/README.md

 * `Natural Resistance to Disease` - studies highlighting natural resilience
 * `Prevention` - the majority of rare diseases are genetic and cannot be 'prevented' (in the same way as infectious disease), but this remains an important category.

 ## Code of Conduct

 This project adheres to [the Contributor Covenant code of conduct](https://www.contributor-covenant.org/), described in more detail here: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to opensource@chanzuckerberg.com.

+## Primary Contact

+Please direct any questions or feedback for this work to gully.burns@chanzuckerberg.com